Java-Mercy/edu-gza-tahir/MVP.md

-# Gaza Story Learning App — Final MVP
+# Gaza Story Learning App - MVP

-> **Narration**
-> This Minimum Viable Product is an offline-first mobile app that delivers short, culturally-rooted audio stories (seeded and LLM-assisted) followed by mini-quizzes and simple story-driven decision games.
+This Minimum Viable Product is an offline-first mobile app that delivers short, culturally-rooted audio stories (seeded and LLM-assisted) followed by mini-quizzes and simple story-driven decision games.
 Content spreads via peer-to-peer (P2P) transfers so children and families in connectivity-constrained areas can exchange learning resources.
 The MVP’s goal is to validate whether story-driven, local-LLM-assisted learning plus P2P distribution improves vocabulary and basic problem-solving understanding for children (ages 5–14).

 # Goal
 Deliver the smallest, testable product that: